AgentSmithyAI/agentsmithy-agent/docs/checkpoints-and-transactions.md

 ### Restore and RAG Consistency

-When you restore to a checkpoint:

-1. **Files are reverted** to their checkpoint state on disk
+**Two-tier synchronization approach:**

+#### 1. Immediate reindexing (when we know exactly what changed)

+When files are modified through known operations:
+- **Restore checkpoint** → reindex specific restored files
+- **write_to_file** → index the written file
+- **replace_in_file** → reindex the edited file
+- **delete_file** → remove from RAG

+This provides fast updates for known file changes.

+#### 2. Full sync before processing (catch-all)

-2. **RAG sync is performed** - all indexed files are checked:
+Before processing each user message, all indexed files are verified:
 - File hash is calculated and compared with stored hash in RAG
 - Files with mismatched hashes are automatically reindexed
 - Files that no longer exist are removed from RAG

-3. **Model gets accurate context** - similarity search returns up-to-date file content
+This catches changes made outside of tools:
+- Files modified via `run_command`
+- Manual edits by the user
+- Any other external modifications

 **Hash-based verification:** Each file in RAG stores an MD5 hash of its content in metadata.
-This allows detecting any discrepancies between indexed content and actual file state, even if files were changed outside of the AI's tools (e.g., via `run_command` or manual edits).
+This allows detecting any discrepancies between indexed content and actual file state.

-**Example:**
+**Example workflow:**
 ```
-1. User: "Read main.py" → File indexed in RAG
+1. User: "Read main.py"
+   → File indexed in RAG with hash

-2. User: "Modify main.py" → AI uses replace_in_file → RAG updated with new content
+2. User: "Modify main.py"
+   → AI uses replace_in_file → File reindexed in RAG with new hash

 3. User: Restore to earlier checkpoint
-4. System: Reverts main.py AND reindexes it in RAG with old content
+   → main.py reverted on disk → Reindexed in RAG

+4. User manually edits config.py (outside tools)

+5. User: "Add logging"
+   → Before processing: Full sync detects config.py hash mismatch
+   → config.py reindexed
-5. Next query: AI retrieves correct (restored) version from RAG
+   → AI proceeds with accurate context from RAG
 ```

-This prevents the AI from receiving outdated file content through RAG similarity search after a restore.
+This two-tier approach ensures the AI always has accurate file context, regardless of how files were modified.

 ## Limitations